Josephine-Tetteh/Josephine-Tetteh.github.io/README.md

 ## **Professional Summary**

-I am a data analyst and mathematical modeler with a strong background in applying statistical and computational techniques to healthcare challenges.
-I specialize in infectious disease modeling, health systems research, survey design, and machine learning.
-With expertise in R, Python, and Stata, I have worked with multidisciplinary teams on impactful research, producing technical reports, policy briefs, and peer-reviewed publications.
+I am a highly skilled data analyst and mathematical modeler with over six years of experience applying statistical and computational techniques to address healthcare challenges.
+Expertise in survey design, data analysis, and machine learning, specializing in infectious disease modeling and health systems research.
+Proficient in R and Python with strong capabilities in data visualization, statistical modeling, and report writing.
+Proven ability to collaborate with multidisciplinary and international teams, delivering impactful solutions through technical writing, and peer-reviewed publications.
+Committed to leveraging analytical expertise to drive evidence-based solutions and contribute to the advancement of public health.

 ---